 There is no science behind comedy.
 There isn’t an equation that explains what makes something funny.
 Instead, comedy is like art.
 Some will understand a piece of art, while others won’t.
 The same can be said about comedy.
-Some will find it funny, others won’t.
+Why Comedy Is Funny to Some & Boring to Others?
 With that said, why do we find certain things funny and other things not?
 In this article, we’ll try our best to explain this phenomenon of laughter.

 Comedy is just the opposite of tragedy.
 Where tragedy features characters that are important crashing down, comedy is where a lowly character climbs up the walks of life becoming successful.